Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 Drain Lines Are Clogged

 To deal with this problem, remove the salt and flush the drain lines with water.
 If there are damaged lines, you should also replace them.
-Using better quality salt might be a good idea to prevent recurrences.
+If you want to prevent recurrences, we recommend using better-quality salt.

 Brine Line Is Disconnected